jainpranav1/Git_Visualizer/README.md

 - This tool is slow on repos with more ~20 commits.
 - Right clicking on nodes saves the commit hash / reference name to your clipboard.
-- Hovering over nodes reveals commit message / reference name.
+- Hovering over nodes reveals the commit message / reference name.
 - Nodes can be grabbed and moved with your cursor.

 ## Credits